Mass spectrometry: the mechanics

 Unified atomic mass unit

-Hence, 12C was arbitrarily assigned a value of exactly twelve unified atomic mass units or 12 u.
-All seems in order after the definition, but how is the carbon-12 unified atomic mass unit scale relevant to a chemist who is more familiar with calculating and measuring the inertia mass of macroscopic amounts of chemicals in the laboratory?
+Thus, 12C was arbitrarily assigned a value of exactly twelve unified atomic mass units or 12 u.
+Everything seems in order after this definition, but how is the carbon-12 unified atomic mass unit scale relevant to a chemist who is more familiar with calculating and measuring the inertia mass of macroscopic amounts of chemicals in the laboratory?

 next article: the link to inertia mass